wtwt5237/raku-for-bioinformatics/README.md

 ## Hello bioinformaticians

 * Download and install raku: https://perl6.org/downloads/ or https://github.com/rakudo/rakudo/releases
+* Depending on how raku is installed, you may need to manually install zef, the raku package manager: https://github.com/ugexe/zef
 * Raku tutorial to get you started.
 I found this tutorial to be very good: https://perl6intro.com/
 * Full Raku documentation: https://docs.perl6.org/
 * More explanations of Raku grammar: https://perl6advent.wordpress.com/